Regional Government of Galicia: History

-The Xunta de Galicia finds its origins in the Xunta of the Kingdom of Galicia active between 1528 and 1833.
+The Regional Government of Galicia (or Xunta) finds its origins in the Xunta of the Kingdom of Galicia active between 1528 and 1833.
 The Xunta was Galicia's representation to the central Spanish monarchy.
-The Xunta was composed by representatives from the cities (dioceses) of Santiago de Compostela, Lugo, Betanzos, A Coruña, Mondoñedo, Ourense and Tui.
-But at that time the Xunta did not hold real power; it was a consultative body only.
+The Xunta was composed of representatives from the cities (dioceses) of Santiago de Compostela, Lugo, Betanzos, A Coruña, Mondoñedo, Ourense, and Tui.
+But at that time, the Xunta did not hold real power; it was a consultative body only.

-During the Peninsular War, started in 1808, the Xunta Suprema de Galicia directed the war against the French invaders and maintained the public order in Galician territory.
+During the Peninsular War, which started in 1808, the Xunta Suprema de Galicia directed the war against the French invaders and maintained the public order in Galician territory.
 This Xunta Suprema was in charge of military, legislative issues, and international relations.
 It was the first time that the Xunta had real autonomy, as the Spanish control weakened.
 This situation lasted until the French invaders were eventually expelled from the Iberian Peninsula and Ferdinand VII of Spain gradually recovered control over former territories (1813–1814).

-In 1833 the Xunta was dismantled following the provincial division engaged in Spain by minister Javier de Burgos, under the regency of Maria Christina of the Two Sicilies.
+In 1833, the Xunta was dismantled following the provincial division engaged in Spain by minister Javier de Burgos, under the regency of Maria Christina of the Two Sicilies.
 In this way, Galicia was separated into four provinces, each one managed by a Provincial Council.

-Yet, in 1843 the Xunta Central de Galicia was created and presided over by Xosé Maria Suances.
-In 1846 commander Miguel Solís initiated a military uprising in Lugo.
+Yet, in 1843, the Xunta Central de Galicia was created and presided over by Xosé Maria Suances.
+In 1846, commander Miguel Solís initiated a military uprising in Lugo.
 He put an end to the Provincial Councils and created the Xunta Superior do Goberno de Galicia, presided over by Pio Rodríguez Terrazo.
 This movement attempted to re-unify Galicia and called for Galicia's self-rule.
 Solís was eventually defeated at the Battle of Cacheiras (23 April 1846) and the so-called Martyrs of Carral were executed on 27 April.

-Prospects for Galician self-government and possible restoration of a Xunta came close while the Galician Statute of Autonomy of 1936 was being discussed, at the time of the Spanish Second Republic (1931–1939).
+Prospects for Galician self-government and possible restoration of a Xunta came close while the Galician Statute of Autonomy of 1936 was being discussed at the time of the Spanish Second Republic (1931–1939).
 However, the Spanish Civil War (1936–1939) and subsequent Francoist Spain (1939–1977) halted the process.
 There was a temporary Galician government in exile, presided by Castelao, although this was not called Xunta but Consello da Galiza (Council of Galicia).

-The process of devolution initiated by the passing of the Spanish Constitution in 1978 allowed for the establishment of a new Xunta, on 16 March 1978.
+The process of devolution initiated by the passing of the Spanish Constitution in 1978 allowed for the establishment of a new Xunta on 16 March 1978.
 The Galician Statute of Autonomy (1981), came to ratify the Xunta and Galicia's self-government.